 How important is industrial hygiene?

-Industrial Hygiene is both a science and an art devoted to the anticipation, recognition, evaluation, prevention, and control of those environmental factors or stresses arising in or from the workplace which may cause sickness, impaired health and well being, or significant discomfort among workers or among citizens of the community.
+Industrial Hygiene is both a science and art devoted to the anticipation, recognition, evaluation, prevention, and control of those environmental factors or stresses arising in or from the workplace that may cause sickness, impaired health, well-being, or significant discomfort among workers or citizens of the community.